nategri/nanotode/README.md

 layout of the C. elegans nervous system [2]
-* `python_parsing`: Contains utilities for parsing the aforementioned CSV files into a JSON representation, and parsing that JSON representation into a binary one suitable for consumption by the nanotode simulation
+* `python_parsing`: Contains utilities for parsing the aforementioned CSV files into a JSON representation, and parsing that JSON representation into a binary one suitable for consumption by the nanotode simulation (see file: source/neural_rom.c)
 * `source`: Headers and source files for the nanotode framework
 * `test`: Contains an example main() function that ouputs a file representing the A and B-type motor neuron activity of the worm ('motor_ab.dat'), before and